 But is there a language of philosophy, just as there is a language of poetry?
 Like poetry, philosophy dwells in language as a part of it, and only the manner of this dwelling distinguishes it from poetry.
 Two tensions in the field of language, which intersect at one point and then tirelessly separate.
 And whoever says a right word, a simple word that springs anew, abides in this tension.

-Whoever realises that the house is burning can be pushed to look with disdain and contempt at his fellow men, who appear not to notice.
-Yet is it not these men, who do not see and do not think, who will be the lemurs you will have to give an account to on the final day?
+Whoever realises that the house is burning can be tempted to look with disdain and contempt at his fellow men, who appear not to notice the flames.
+Yet is it not these men, who do not see and do not think, that will be the lemures to whom you will have to give an account on the final day?
 Realising that the house is on fire does not raise you above the others; on the contrary, it is with them that you will have to exchange a last look as the flames get closer.
 What can you say to justify your claims of conscience to these men who are so unaware that they seem almost innocent?

 In the burning house you continue to do what you did before — but you cannot help but see that the flames show you naked now.
 Something has changed, not in what you do, but in the way you let it go into the world.
 A poem written in the burning house is more just and true, because no one will be able to listen to it, because nothing guarantees that it will escape the flames.
 But if, by chance, it finds a reader, then he will in no way escape the address that calls him from that helpless, inexplicable, subdued shouting.